securityguy/Cloudflare-DNS-Backup/README.md

     Cloudflare-DNS-Backup <directory> <token>

-Using this information, it queries the Cloudflare API, obtains a list of zones, and exports DNS records for each zone to the specified directory.
+Using this information, it queries the Cloudflare API, obtains a list of zones, and exports DNS records for each zone to a separate file in the specified directory.

 Cloudflare "Export DNS Records" is used because records to facilitate re-importing them using the API.